jeroenflvr/dbgen/README.md

 # dbgen

 Standalone partitioned version of duckdb's TPC-H decision-making benchmark dataset generation.
-It's basically a wrapper around duckdb's ```dbgen(sf, children, step)```.
+It's basically a wrapper around duckdb's ```dbgen(sf, children, step)```, which is a wrapper around the [TPC-H standalone dbgen tool](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp).

 This is a prereq for further benchmarking different frameworks, for which I'm building a benchmarking framework with a runner/scheduler, prometheus and grafana.
 For that, I needed datasets stored in multiple parquet files rather than just 1 file, and duckdb just happens to have this built-in.
 For just generating the data, have a look at the [tpc-h standalone dbgen tool](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp).
 Duckdb has a python package, supports splitting the workload in parts as well, knows parquet and s3.
 This keeps things extremely simple while still ticking all the boxes.